 Damian Palacios, Online Culinary Arts Student

-The culinary externship is a practical, hands-on placement in a working kitchen.
-Completing an approved industry externship is required as the final component of an Escoffier student’s curriculum before they graduate.
+The culinary externship is a practical, hands-on placement in a professional kitchen.
+Completing an approved industry externship is the final required component of an Escoffier student’s curriculum before graduation.

-While a student’s duties may vary depending on their externship site, all externships offer an opportunity to practice skills and receive feedback from chefs and cooks in a professional environment.
+While a student’s duties may vary depending on their externship site, all externships offer an opportunity for students to practice skills and receive feedback from chefs and cooks working in an ongoing operation.

-Are You Ready For Mentorship From Professional Chef Instructors?
+Are You Ready For Guidance From Professional Chef Instructors?

-Too many people put their culinary or pastry arts dreams on hold, believing that face-to-face training is required to get a degree or diploma in the culinary or pastry arts.
+Too many people put their culinary or pastry arts dreams on hold, believing that face-to-face training is required to advance their culinary skills.
 In this article, we’ve shown that the online, distance learning format can allow passionate students to explore new skills and techniques, and take the first step to accomplishing their dreams.

-Whether you want to open your own restaurant, work as an executive chef, or simply build an exciting career for yourself in the food business, you don’t have to wait.
+Whether you want to open your own restaurant, work as an executive chef, or build another exciting food-based career, you don’t have to wait.
 A quality education with world-class chef instruction is available now, online.

 Take the next step and get a plan to learn how you can turn your passion for food into a new career and life.